AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 3. Which type of activity, when, by whom and where was it executed?
 4. How many days of inactivity have there been?

 This can also be extended with additional API calls.
 To view the full catalog, take a look at the [Power BI REST API](https://learn.microsoft.com/en-us/rest/api/power-bi/) overview.
+For a more detailed look at what can be achieved, checkout this [Admin API Blog](https://powerbi.microsoft.com/en-us/blog/announcing-new-admin-apis-and-service-principal-authentication-to-make-for-better-tenant-metadata-scanning/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>